 - Gifts shall support DSF’s mission, vision and long‐term direction.

-- DSF shall not accept gifts which:
+- DSF shall not accept gifts from groups or organizations that:

-- Encroach upon the organization’s integrity;
+- Encroach on the organization’s integrity;

 - Restrict its liberty of action;